OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-sql-server-premium-storage.md

     Select-AzureSubscription -SubscriptionName $mysubscription -Current

 #### <a name="step-20-copy-vhds"></a>Etapa 20: copiar VHDs
-    #Ensure you have created hello container for these:
+    #Ensure you have created the container for these:
     $containerName = 'vhds'

     #Create container
     New-AzureStorageContainer -Name $containerName -Context $xioContextnode2

     ####DISK COPYING####
-    ##get disks from csv, get settings for each VHDs and copy tooPremium Storage accoun
+    ##get disks from csv, get settings for each VHDs and copy to Premium Storage accoun
     ForEach ($disk in $diskobjects)
        {
        $lun = $disk.Lun